-The Council's financial robustness is closely linked with the private sector, which also supports the delivery of one of its key Corporate Plan strategic priorities - delivering sustainable growth across the District.
-The Council is making tactical investments in the property market and is able to assist the private sector in many ways, but external factors such as market volatility will have a greater impact, which may in turn directly impact on the Council's financial plans and forecasts for new homes bonus, council tax and business rates incomes.
+The Council's financial robustness is closely linked with the success of the overall local economy, driven in large part to a prosperous commercial sector.
+This supports the delivery of one of our key Corporate Plan strategic priorities - delivering sustainable growth across the District.
+The Council is making tactical investments in the property market and is determined to support the conditions for economic success to support a vibrant economy and positive community outcomes.
+Ultimately external economic factors do directly impact on the Council's financial plans and forecasts for new homes bonus, council tax and business rates incomes, and the level of demand for our services.
+We take our role on supporting the conditions for stable growth very seriously.

-2017/18 actions 2018/19 actions \checkmark Use the Council's Commercial Investment Strategy to support the local economy. \checkmark ✓ Maintain and enhance the Council's existing commercial estate to provide value accommodation for local businesses. \checkmark \checkmark Work with local Business Improvement District (BID) teams and the CA to further stimulate economic growth within the District to ensure a pipeline of new and high value jobs in the major growth sectors. \checkmark Refocus our economic development activity to support new and emerging sectors in our economy, to create the environment within which new business can thrive. ✓ Following the development of the Masterplan for St Neots, develop Prospectuses for Growth for St Ives, Huntingdon and Ramsey to focus on transformational interventions that can make the most of opportunities unique to each town and its community, creating new jobs, improving productivity and raising aspirations in and around each town' ✓ Delivery of the Council's Parking Strategy to increase dwell in the town centres and support local retailers. \checkmark Development of a Markets Strategy with our local partners in those towns, to maintain vibrant markets within our valued market towns. \checkmark
+2018/19 18/19 Wider economic environment actions actions ✓ Use the Council's Commercial Investment Strategy to support the local economy. ✓ ✓ Maintain and enhance the Council's existing commercial estate to provide value ✓ accommodation for local businesses. ✓ Work with local Business Improvement District (BID) teams and the CA to further stimulate economic growth within the District to ensure a pipeline of new and high value jobs in the major growth sectors. ✓ Refocus our economic development activity to support new and emerging sectors in ✓ our economy, to create the environment within which new business can thrive.
+Following the development of the Masterplan for St Neots, develop Prospectuses for ✓ Growth for St Ives, Huntingdon and Ramsey to focus on transformational interventions that can make the most of opportunities unique to each town and its community, creating new jobs, improving productivity and raising aspirations in and around each town. ✓ Delivery of the Council's Parking and Markets Strategies to increase dwell in the town ✓ centres and support local retailers and the vibrancy of our market towns.
+To work creatively with key industrial sectors to create pathways for growth and ✓ linkages to skills and training provision.